Events To Look Forward To This Fall In Bryan, TX

 “Howdy!”
 That’s the official greeting at Texas A&M University, and something you’re sure to hear from friendly folks throughout Aggieland on any visit.
 Whether you bleed maroon, you’re a fan of the visiting team, or anyone in between, you’ll find that Aggies are the friendliest football fans in the country.

-This Fall, Aggie Football will host SEC opponents Auburn, Alabama, South Carolina, and Mississippi State, with New Mexico, ULM, and ACU making the trip to Aggieland on the non-conference schedule.
+This Fall, Aggie Football will host SEC opponents Auburn, Mississippi State, Florida, and South Carolina with UTSA, Utah State, and Samford making the trip to Aggieland on the non-conference schedule.

 Take The FREE Texas A&M Shuttle to Kyle Field